AI Trends 2026: 9 Shifts Changing Work & Home

 Trend 3: Everyone will have an AI assistant

 The tangible version is not a chatbot you consult.
 It is a persistent layer that can take actions across your tools: triage inbox, draft and send, schedule, summarize, file, create tasks, pull data, and nudge you when a decision is needed.
 This year, the realistic signals are assistants embedded in software people already live in, email, calendar, docs, messaging, CRM.
+In enterprise terms, the shift matters when assistants move from chat surfaces into governed actions across CRM, service, commerce, and content workflows.
 You will see “do it for me” actions that work reliably inside one suite.
 You will not yet see one universal assistant that flawlessly operates across every app and identity boundary, because permissions and integration are still the hard limit.

 Trend 4: No more waiting on hold